 Deploying the App-V Sequencer and configuring the client

-The App-V Sequencer and client let administrators to virtualize and run virtual applications.
+The App-V Sequencer and client let administrators virtualize and run virtual applications.

 Enable the client